AbdulrhmanSobhyAlsayed/SIMPLE-ROUTER-WITH-SPI-COMMUNICATION/README.md

 Stage1:<br>

-We design a simple router that its packet input from the FPGA’s switches and the output data display in the FPGA’s four 7-segment display and the output port number display by the FPGA’s LED.<br>
+desining a simple router that its packet input from the FPGA’s switches and the output data display in the FPGA’s four 7-segment display and the output port number display by the FPGA’s LED.<br>

 Stage2:<br>

-We develop the design in stage 1.
-Since the simple router will receive the packet from the Arduino by SPI protocol and the output data display in the FPGA’s four 7-segment display and the output port number display by the FPGA’s led.<br>
+ the simple router will receive the packet from the Arduino by SPI protocol and the output data display in the FPGA’s four 7-segment display and the output port number display by the FPGA’s led.<br>